 This bit enables the Temperature Sensing operation, including the temperature sensor, A/D converter and FATR/FDTR register adjustment.
-The default mode after power-up is disabled (TSE = 0).
-To enable the operation, TSE should be set to 1 (TSE = 1).
+The default mode after power-up is disabled: (TSE = 0).
+To enable the operation, TSE should be set to 1.
+(TSE = 1).
 When temp sense is disabled, the initial values for IATR and IDTR registers are used for frequency control.

-All changes to the IDTR, IATR, ALPHA and BETA registers must be made with TSE = 0.
-After loading the new values, TSE can be enabled and the new values are used.
 When TSE is set to 1, the temperature conversion cycle begins and will end when two temperature conversions are completed.
 The average of the two conversions is in the TEMP registers.